German Legal Translation Services

 What else will it need?

-A good German translation will also need to be very formal.
+A good English to German document translation will also need to be very formal.
 It should start with a formal title – like “Mr.” or “Mrs.”.
 They may seem like a few simple letters to you, but to Germans, they show respect.
 In fact, your corporate German translation should never use the recipient’s first name unless you are specifically invited to do so.
 To do otherwise can be seen as a major slap in the face!

 In addition to all of your corporate documents, be prepared to put your resume through an English to German translation, too.
 That’s because Germans like to know all about someone before they do business with them.
 Expect your business counterparts to be very interested in your educational background.